 Writing down your activities and how you spend your time will help you and your doctor choose a hearing aid with features that match your lifestyle.

-Built on the incredible AX platform technology, the Mini Go is unbeatable for more complex hearing situations.
+Built on the incredible AX platform technology, the Horizon Go AX is unbeatable for more complex hearing situations.
 Two separate sound processors within the hearing aid separate speech and background noise, which means you’ll experience ultra-clear speech without being bothered by other noise going on around you.

 When you choose to work with hear.com, you can count on supportive, reputable care and guidance.
 We will talk with you over the phone to understand your needs.
 Next, you’ll be scheduled to meet with one of our high-quality hearing specialists that are conveniently located near your neighborhood.
 Or, you may qualify for an extra-convenient virtual appointment from the comfort of your home.
 And, we do all the scheduling for you so you can just sit back and relax!